Indang: Before 1655: Separation and Independence

 Indang was part of Silang, Cavite for about 70 years, the municipality of Indang was organized with a prominent native, Juan Dimabiling, as the first gobernadorcillo.
 The distance between the barrio of Indang and the Poblacion of Silang caused the residents of the former great difficulty in transacting officials' business and attending religious services.

 This led the people of Indang to petition higher authorities for the conversion of the barrio into a separate municipality.
 The exact month and day of the municipality's establishment have no verification.
 However, existing documents proved that Indang was instituted during the cold month of 1655.
 Therefore, the municipal government decided and declared December 1 as "Indang Day" which was annually celebrated thereafter by its people.

 1896-1897: The Philippine Revolution

 During the Philippine Revolution, Indan was known by its Katipunan name "Walang Tinag".
 It was also during this time that the letter "g" was added to its name; thus it is now called Indang.
 It belongs to the Magdiwang faction, which rivaled the Magdalo faction.
 In Barangay Limbon, Andrés Bonifacio was arrested after he left from Tejeros Convention and prevented from pursuing his counter-revolutionary plan according to witnesses.

-One of these witnesses was Severino de las Alas, a resident of the town, who accused Bonifacio of trying to threaten the people and burning the Church of Indang, dedicated to the town patron, Saint Gregory the Great, was built in the 17th century and is one of the oldest in the province.
-He later served in newly formed Revolutionary Government as Interior Secretary.
+One of these witnesses was Severino de las Alas, a resident of the town, who accused Bonifacio of trying to threaten the people and burning the Church of Indang, dedicated to the town patron, Saint Gregory the Great.
+The church was built in the 17th century and is one of the oldest in the province.
+De las Alas later served in newly formed Revolutionary Government as Interior Secretary.